piom8813/RecordSweeper/marketing-sites.md

 Libertydata.net requires you to create an account in order to delete information from their site.
 By registering, you'll be able to request removal of your information.
 Use [this link to register](https://www.realsearch.com/register.asp) of Libertydata.net.

+## Towerdata.com

+*Rating:* Easy

+Libertydata.net requires you to email them and that can be found at [This link for opt out](https://dashboard.towerdata.com/optout/) of Towerdata.com.

+## Aristole.com

+*Rating:* Easy

+Aristole.com, foremly known as Voterlistsonline.com, requires you to email them and that can be found at [This link for opt out](http://aristotle.com/privacy/) under "Confidentiality of Information/Correction" of Towerdata.com.